calledit/metric_depth_video_toolbox/HOWTO.md

 <img width="339" alt="in_the_clouds" src="https://github.com/user-attachments/assets/bf0e8edd-c234-4563-ac8e-e434ce76bf13" />

 ## Part two: generating side by side stereo video
-Now that we have our rescaled depth video we can create stereo video (technically you dont need to rescale the depth video to create stero video but the end result will end up slightly better if you do rescale it first)
+Now that we have our rescaled depth video we can create stereo video (technically you dont need to do step 2 - 7, the end result will end up slightly better if you do them since you can the use the rescaled depth instead of the raw depth from the monocular depth model)

 ### Step 7